Calathea bachemiana (Goeppertia bachemiana) Indoor Care, Propagation and Common problems

 Temperature and Humidity

-Calathea bachemiana prefers average warmth with a minimum of 150C and a maximum of 260C.
+Goeppertia bachemiana prefers average warmth of 16-260C.
 At temperatures below this range, the plant stops growing while temperatures above this range may cause the plant to die.

-Keep the plant away from draughts as they cause sudden changes in temperature which the plant cannot tolerate and may cause it to die.
+Keep it away from drafts as they cause sudden changes in temperature which the plant cannot tolerate and may cause it to die.

-You can also grow Calathea bachemiana in a terrarium as a high humidity can be maintained inside a terrarium.
+You may also grow the plant in a closed terrarium as a high humidity can be maintained inside a terrarium.
+On account of its compact size and requirement for high humidity, Calathea bachemiana is one of the best plants for a closed terrarium.

 Fertilizer